sourcegraph/sourcegraph-public-snapshot/doc/admin/admin_analytics.md

 ## Value Calculators

-Each page also includes calculators to help administrators measure the value that Sourcegraph is bringing to their organization.
-These calculators pull relevant information from your events table (ex: number of precise code intel events such as a go-to-definition) and multiply by the number of minutes saved per event (configurable by you!).
+Each page also includes a total time saved value which can be used to measure the value Sourcegraph is bringing to your organization.
+This metric is derived from the configurable calculators below the total time saved value.
+Each calculator multiplies event log data (ex: number of precise code intel events such as a go-to-definition) by a configurable number of minutes saved per event to arrive at a time saved by the feature.

 We designed this to be configurable by you because we want to...
  - help admins understand the value that is being seen by their organization today.